Diminished Value – Your Insurance Company’s Best Kept Secret

 What can you do?

-Call your local Auto Appraisal Network appraiser who can determine the Diminished Value of your car as a result of an accident.
+Call your local Auto Appraisal Network appraiser who can determine the car value after an accident.

 Any portion of a Diminished Value or Prior to Loss claim that is not paid, can also be written off on your itemized income taxes including the appraisal fee to have the diminished value appraisal performed.